getify/You-Dont-Know-JS/scope-closures/apA.md

 Again, sadly, `let` cannot do this.

 There are other nuances and scenarios when `var` turns out to offer some assistance, but I'm not going to belabor the point any further.
-The takeaway is, `var` can be useful in our programs alongside `let` (and the occassional `const`).
+The takeaway is that `var` can be useful in our programs alongside `let` (and the occassional `const`).

 Don't just throw away a useful tool like `var` because someone shamed you into thinking it wasn't cool anymore.
 Don't avoid `var` because one years ago you got confused.
 Learn these tools and use them each for what they're best at.